 - Kimchi - A fusion dish with a completely different taste, but it is a popular option in Japan these days.

-Keep in mind that takoyaki doesn't take long to cook so your fillings should be precooked.
+Remember that takoyaki doesn’t take long to cook so your fillings should be precooked.
 (The octopus in takoyaki is always pre-boiled.)

 A takoyaki pan is basically a cooking mold made up of small hemispherical grooves.
 The batter is poured into the mold and then turned occasionally with skewers to make a ball shape.

-The electric takoyaki pan in the picture above is from my family home and is quite typical amongst Japanese families.
-(I don't know the brand.)
-These are great for sitting in the middle of the dinner table and making a fun activity out of "takoyaki night".
-These days, I personally use an Iwatani Takoyaki Grill Pan on a gas stove since it takes up less room in my kitchen and it's easier to clean.
+The electric takoyaki pan in the picture above is from my family home and is quite typical among Japanese families.
+(I don’t know the brand.)
+These are great for sitting in the middle of the dinner table and making a fun activity out of “takoyaki night”.
+These days, I personally use an Iwatani Takoyaki Grill Pan on a gas stove since it takes up less room in my kitchen and it’s easier to clean.
 (You could even take it camping!)

 It's not too difficult to find electric takoyaki pans online these days, just bear in mind that if you are buying electrical products from Japan, contact the seller and ask about the outlet and voltage compatibility to make sure it will work in your country.

-I've also heard of people using Danish Aebleskiver pans, I'm not sure how big they are but the shape looks perfect for making takoyaki.
+I’ve also heard of people using Danish Aebleskiver pans, I’m not sure how big they are, but the shape looks perfect for making takoyaki.

 Mix the Worcestershire sauce, tsuyu sauce, ketchup and honey in a small bowl and set aside for later.